BioTheWolff/DoxyTH/README.md

 DoxyTH stands for Doxygen inline-documentation Translation Helper.
 This small package aims to provide a quick way to generate Doxygen docs in HTML (LaTeX will come later) in different languages easily.

+*Nota Bene:* Below, "a/the Doxyfile" refers to the Doxygen configuration file, however it might be named.
+However, `Doxyfile` (in code) refers to the exact name of the file.

 ## Setup
 ### Installation
 You first have to install the package.